 The original oil on canvas belongs to the Vincent van Gogh Foundation and can be found at the Van Gogh Museum in Amsterdam.

 The displays at Imagine Van Gogh are massive, and very impressive.
-Seeing the 200 or so works of the artist, and being surrounded by them on the walls of the Convention Centre, is a memorable way of experiencing the art of Van Gogh.
-We’ll remember it for a long time and highly recommend it.
+Seeing the 200 or so works of the artist and being surrounded by them on the walls is a memorable way of experiencing the art of Van Gogh.
+We’ll remember our experience at the Vancouver Convention Centre for a long time and highly recommend checking it out when possible.

 For photos and details about other works by the great Dutch painter, see the website vincentvangogh.org.